Last-click attribution is a popular choice with marketers, but is it the most effective? We run through what it is and how it works.

 This allows marketers to make smarter decisions when it comes to strategy and budget.
 Plus, it gives them the data they need to prove what they’re doing is working.

 Read more on how Ruler attributes revenue back to your marketing.
-Or, download our eBook to closed-loop marketing attribution where you can see how to send the data you need, where you need it most.
+Or, book a demo to see how Ruler goes beyond last click attribution to give credit where credit is due.